rhine3/audiomoth-guide/guide.md

 Install batteries.

 * Battery life depends on the type of battery you use.
 Check the battery's *capacity* in milliamp-hours (mAh).
 Lithium AA batteries have a larger capacity than typical alkaline AA batteries, but also cost more.
+On the AudioMoth, the capacities do not add up--the capacity of the three batteries connected in series is equal to the capacity of any single battery.

 * While the AudioMoth's battery casing accepts 3 AA batteries, with some electronics expertise you can modify the device to increase its battery life.
 The modified bank of batteries must have the same voltage but a higher capacity in mAh.
 For instance, 3 D batteries have the same voltage as 3 AA batteries but a higher capacity.